PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 NEOCore™ integrates, fixes and versions
 ```

-Artificial intelligence does not occupy the center of the architecture and does not originate its purpose.
+Artificial intelligence does not occupy the center of this architecture and does not originate its purpose.

 It acts as: